cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/windows-prelogin.md

 {{</details>}}

 With Cloudflare Zero Trust, you can use an on-premise Active Directory (or similar) server to validate a remote user's Windows login credentials.
 Before the user enters their Windows login information, the WARP client establishes a connection using a service token.
 This initial connection is not associated with a user identity.
-Once the user completes the Windows login and authenticates to WARP, WARP switches to your default identity-based configuration.
+Once the user completes the Windows login, WARP switches to an identity-based session.

 ## Prerequisites